ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 The latter is usually a bad practice.
 Be careful about exporting non-constant values from a module.
 If these change, the modules that access them via require() won't get the new values.
 On the other hand, if you export a constant object, any module with access can mutate that object, and all other modules do see the new values within the object.
 The same is true if you export a constant array.

 On the Node side: You also have file system access, process information and control, local operating system services, and networking APIs.
 The last is important.
 You can open a web server socket in Node.
 You can't do these things in browser side JavaScript, because they are forbidden by the browser sandbox protections, and because the APIs don't exist there.
-YOu can also start Node programs with command line arguments.
+You can also start Node programs with command line arguments.
 You can also read input from and write output to a terminal session.
 There are an extensive series of publicly available libraries for Node, such as Express, and many others you will use in this class.
 For example, there is NodeGui, which allows you to write native graphical user interfaces without any involvement of a browser -- but we won't use that one in this class.

 Because Node runs on a server, and not on the browser, you can safely store secrets.
 It is quite possible to do database access from a browser front end, but you'd rarely want to do this.
 To access a database you need a credential.
 There is no place to securely store a credential on a browser front end.
 The same applies to any network service protected by a credential.
 Node processes can access them securely, but JavaScript in the browser can't.